Impedance Calculations and Control in Altium Designer

-A unified, heavily rules-driven PCB design platform with built-in PCB impedance calculations.
+A unified, heavily rules-driven PCB stackup impedance calculator and design platform.

 Starting out working with high speed devices forces you to relearn everything you thought you knew about PCB design.
 Impedance mismatches are something of an afterthought in low speed devices, and all you worry about is getting your signals from point A to point B. But as your PCBs become more advanced, your components switch faster, and you incorporate more layers into your stackup, impedance mismatch can ruin your device.